ricarfantinelli/ricarfantinelli/README.md

 - 👋 Hi, I’m Ricardo Fantinelli
 - 👀 I’m interested in Python, Azure and Java.
-- 🌱 I’m currently learning Python, Azure and Java :-)
 - 💞️ I’m looking to collaborate on Python (mainly Pandas) projects.
-Once I have more knowledge of Java, will want to collaborate in Java projects too.
 - 📫 How to reach me fantaere@gmail.com